-Its varied product offering makes it accommodate a much wider selection of customers in the foodservice and retail markets.
+Its varied product offering accommodates a much wider selection of customers in the foodservice and retail markets.

 Its worldwide class is the most significant, accounting for 53 percent of revenue.
-This section comprises the top 100 North American established restaurant chains along with all global enterprise.
+This section comprises the top 100 North American established restaurant chains along with all global enterprises.

 The foodservice category accounts for 34 percent of earnings and comprises earnings connected with private label frozen potato products offered in the USA and Canada.